aiidateam/aiida-core/docs/source/intro/run_docker.rst

       .. tab-set::

-         .. tab-item:: Colima on MacOS and Linux
+         .. tab-item:: Colima on MacOS

-            `Colima <https://github.com/abiosoft/colima>`_ is a new open-source project that makes it easy to run Docker on MacOS and Linux.
+            `Colima <https://github.com/abiosoft/colima>`_ is a new open-source project that makes it easy to run Docker on MacOS.
             It is a lightweight alternative to Docker Engine with a focus on simplicity and performance.

             If you need multiple Docker environments, Colima is the recommended way.